Pavatharani-Pava/SI-GuidedProject-78335-1656736746/README.md

 f.
 For downloading the model we have to run the last part of the above code in the local jupyter notebook:

 g.
 Now we will extract the .h5 model file and will do the app deployment using flask as done in the previous training:

-Hence we trained the model using IBM Watson.
+Hence,we trained the model using IBM Watson.

 Advantages & Disadvantages: